Outreach-Organization/AgeoX-Docs/src/app/page.md

 ### Tools and Software

-- **Python (3.9 or higher)**: Programming language for coding the project.
+- **A stable Wifi/Internet Connection**: Make sure you have access to a good wifi network to be able to access the internet.
+- **Internet browser of choice**: We will be accessing an online coding environment, so have your preferred internet browser downloaded.
-- **Google Colab or JupyterLab**: Platforms for running Python scripts and notebooks.
+- **Google Colab**: We will be accessing this platforms for running Python scripts and notebooks, via the internet.
-- **Excel or CSV Editor**: To view and manage data files.
+- **Excel or CSV Editor**: To view and manage the data files we will be working with.

-### Required Libraries

-You will need the following Python libraries:

-- pandas
-- numpy
-- scikit-learn
-- matplotlib
-- openpyxl

-If you are unsure how to install these, don’t worry.
-Detailed setup instructions are provided in the specific sections for JupyterLab and Google Colab.

-{% callout type="warning" title="Watch Out!" %}
-Ensure all required libraries are installed before proceeding.
-Missing dependencies can cause errors that are often hard to debug.
-{% /callout %}

 ---